xcore/sc_usb/doc/ecm_example.rst

 *emulates* two Ethernet interfaces connected by means of a cable; each of these devices has an IP address and a MAC address.
-The IP address of the first device (on the host side) will be set using link-local addressing or DHCP (to be done), the other device is set to a number that matches the network.
+The IP address of the first device (on the host side) will be set using link-local addressing or DHCP, the other device is set to a number that matches the network.
 The WWW server lives, conceptually on the second Ethernet interface.
 Neither interface exists, but as far as the host is concerned there is a chunk of Ethernet cable present.